GantMan/fun-machine-learing/README.md

 <img src="./_art/fun.jpg" width="400px" />
 </p>

-# NOTICE OF OUTGROWING GITHUB
+# We're moving! - outgrowing GitHub
 GitHub was great when there were a few examples, but now there are more every day!

 We've moved to Twitter and Reddit!